(Distortions of The Book of Revelation)

 The book of Revelation is highly symbolic; trying to read it literally or as literal history results in errors and false teachings.
 Do you know that the word “antichrist” doesn’t even appear anywhere in the book of Revelation?
 Be not deceived.

 - No Third temple is indicated or called for: there is to be no resumption of sacrifices (unless you desire to deny Christ’s sacrifice on the cross!),

 - There is no “missing week of years” yet to unfold in Bible prophecy from the book of Daniel,

-- There is no specific political, nationalistic “Antichrist Person” that we are still awaiting to arise,
+- There is no specific political, nationalistic “Antichrist Person” that we are still waiting to arise,

-- There is no literal “Battle of Armageddon,” usually postured as a nuclear war perpetrated by the “big bad” Russians or Chinese against Israel.
+- There is no literal “Battle of Armageddon,” usually postured as a nuclear war perpetrated by the “big bad” Russians or Chinese against Israel, and

-And it shouldn’t need to be pointed out, but if someone can’t even get the truth of the gospel sorted out correctly, why in the world would you ever listen to anything they say regarding Bible prophecy?
+And it shouldn’t need to be pointed out, but if someone can’t even get the core gospel doctrine correct, why in the world would you ever listen to anything they say regarding Bible prophecy?
 That makes zero sense.
-Once someone has gospel truth down, then it makes sense to consider their beliefs and opinions regarding prophecy, but only then.
+Once someone has gospel truth down, only then does it make sense to consider their beliefs and opinions regarding prophecy.

 I cannot waste much more space in this book trying to list, let alone refute, all the nonsense and rubbish that is conjured up in this area as it would take many more hundreds, even thousands of pages, but a couple of topics are discussed in more detail to help you a bit further (the “mark of the beast” and the “two witnesses”).
 It is then left as an exercise for the reader to seek truth – but you must really want to find truth and seek it diligently with much hard work and possibly years of Bible study.
 That is what was required for me to be able to see the false teachings for what they are.